lok23/FilmForum/README.md

 <br>
 A Project for CS5610 Web Development.

 FILMFORUM is a MERN (MongoDB, Express.js, React, Node.js) stack application.
 It is a movie chat website similar to IMDb's boards where users can search for movies, like/dislike movies, leave comments, respond to comments, and checkout other user's profiles to see what they're interested in.
+It uses The Movie Database API to retrieve information about the movies.

 ## Functionality
 **This app has all the functionalities listed here:** https://docs.google.com/document/d/1De-UdZ8LpJt6tftlCsYcZz-BCyh8Nljz7KYO5DY00_8/edit#